a7u7a/bloko/README.md

 - For the ticker display:
   - You must first install this: https://github.com/hzeller/rpi-rgb-led-matrix
   - Make sure Python 3 bindings are correctly installed by running some samples
-  - Then clone this repo inside bindings/python/samples folder
+  - Then clone this repo inside `bindings/python/samples` folder
-  - Only then you should attempt running the ticker
+  - Only then you should try to run the ticker
 - For the swiper:
   - Simply clone this repo inside the home directory
   - You will need a card reader that is compatible with the keyboard module: https://pypi.org/project/keyboard/